getappmap/appmap-intellij-plugin/description.md

 [Terms and conditions](https://appmap.io/community/terms-and-conditions.html)

 Data usage: AppMap runtime recordings and diagrams are created and stored locally on your machine.
 AppMap does not require any permissions to your web hosted code repo in order to run.
+For more information, see the AppMap [security disclosure](https://appmap.io/security).

 Sign-in via GitHub or GitLab is required to obtain a license key to start using AppMap in your code editor.